 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: The featured image is “Family at the Christmas Tree” (c.1860), courtesy of Wikimedia Commons.
+The featured image is “Family at the Christmas Tree” (c.1860), and is in the public domain, courtesy of Wikimedia Commons.